-New bookmakers and casinos are entering the UK and global markets on a regular basis as an already crowded sector gets even larger.
-Over the course of a calendar year, you could maybe expect at least 20 new players as they look to gain a foothold.
+New bookmakers and casinos are entering the global markets on a regular basis as an already crowded sector gets even larger.
+Over the course of a calendar year, you could expect at least around 20 new players as they look to gain a foothold.

 Admittedly this is a very lucrative area for those that can make their mark but just how do they compete with the established brands?
 Enter the betting market and you will be up against the likes of William Hill who have been around since 1934 or Ladbrokes, who were first involved in horse racing way back in 1886.

 Both of those are true household names and they are able to spend lavishly on advertising budgets to keep their name firmly entrenched in the betting community.
 There are plenty more such as Coral and BetFred with long histories so just what does a new sportsbook need to do to get itself noticed?

 There are certain benefits to being new: regular bettors will always be curious about a new brand and to see what it has to offer.
 Daily players are likely to have anything up to 100 accounts – possibly even more – although many of those may be dormant.

 To further enhance their chances of gaining some early sign ups, the new sportsbook should be looking to offer a generous welcome bonus and this is an area where they can definitely compete against the big boys.

 Let’s look at some of the opening deals that were being quoted by established brands at the start of 2018: 888sport were giving players 3 x £10 free bets if you open and bet with £10.00.
 Others are very similar with Coral offering £20.00 in return for a £5.00 stake and William Hill doubling your initial £10.00 to £20.00.